qablet-academy/intro/docs/models/mc.md

 ## Monte-Carlo Models

+The qablet package includes a wrapper class to use any Monte-Carlo model from the `finmc` package.
-All Monte-Carlo Models include a common section (`MC`), and a model dependent section.
+The dataset for Monte-Carlo Models should include a common section (`MC`), and a model dependent section.
 The common section has the following parameters.

 - **PATHS**: The number of Monte-Carlo paths.